IBM/telco-network-cloud-drivers/content/reference/deployment-model.md

 When designing your deployment there are a number of things that need to be taken into consideration.
 Some will be specific to your environment and to corporate policies, as such they may not be covered.
 Others are more universal and we will consider them here.

-Typically an LM deployment will have the following environments:
+Typically an TNCO deployment will have the following environments:

 - Design -- One or more design environments
 - Preproduction/Staging -- One or more test environments
 - Production -- The destination for released descriptors

-Binding the individual LM Deployment Environments is the CI/CD Hub.
+Binding the individual TNCO Deployment Environments is the CI/CD Hub.
 This provides a common, secure, resilient and managed repository for all the artifacts of projects from which they can be deployed as required.

 A typical deployment will have all three environments;